justlikeadandelion/how-to-design-thai-in-glyphsapp/README.md

 *image koKai with no anchor*

 ## Marks
-After you've done all Letters, now you can start drawing the vowel! `saraIi-thai` is usually good for the start as its height usually defines the rest of its set:`saraI-thai` `saraIi-thai` `saraUe-thai` `saraUee-thai`, let's say we call them "vowel set".
-You can also add 2 guidelines to easily refer to the baseline and height of saraIi.
+After you've done all Letters, now you can start drawing the marks! `saraIi-thai` is usually good for the start as its height usually defines the rest of the height in its set:`saraI-thai` `saraIi-thai` `saraUe-thai` `saraUee-thai`, let's say we call them "vowel set".
+You can also add guidelines at the top and the bottom of it to easily refer to the baseline and height of `saraIi-thai`.
 ![saraIiguidelines](images/saraIiguidelines.png)

-However, the height of "tone set" such as `maiEk-thai`, `maiTho-thai`, `maiTri-thai`, `maiChattawa-thai`, or even `maitaikhu-thai` should not be limited to the height of `saraIi-thai`
+However, the height of tonal marks such as `maiEk-thai`, `maiTho-thai`, `maiTri-thai`, `maiChattawa-thai`, or even `maitaikhu-thai` should not be limited to the height of `saraIi-thai` since it will not have any other marks to be placed on top, and for the visual compensation — it can grow heigher than the `saraIi-thai` height, please, see example in the image below.

-The image below is showing the example, `maiTho-thai` can grow heigher than `saraIi-thai` since it doesn't have to spare the space for the second floor on the top.

 ![title](images/saraii-maitho.png)

-## Thai tone-marks explain
+## Thai tone-marks explanation
 In Thai, forming a word can involve multiple tone and vowel marks placed above and below the consonants or letters.
-Thanks to the current technology we are now attached marks on top and below letters using "anchor" attached on letters and at the marks operating through `mark to base` and `mark to mark` Opentype feature; please [see more tips here](https://glyphsapp.com/learn/mark-attachment)
+Thanks to the current technology : `mark to base` and `mark to mark` Opentype feature.
+We are now attached marks on top and below letters using "anchor" on letters and on the marks.
+Please [see more tips here](https://glyphsapp.com/learn/mark-attachment).

 ### Top Marks
-In Thai font development, our tone-mark usually has 3 sets:
+In Thai font development, one mark usually come in a set of three:
 1. default (e.g. `maiTho-thai`) is _a first floor marks_ using on top of letters
 2. .small (e.g. `maiTho-thai.small`) is _a second floor_ marks using _on top of the first floor mark._ This set of glyphs is also smaller than the default glyphs as well.
 3. .narrow (e.g. `maiTho-thai.narrow`) is _a first floor marks_ using on letters _with ascender._This set of glyphs is usually narrower than the default glyphs.